Shakers: Joseph Meacham and communalism

-After Ann Lee and James Whittaker died, Joseph Meacham (1742–1796) became the leader of the Shakers in 1787, establishing its New Lebanon headquarters.
-He had been a New Light Baptist minister in Enfield, Connecticut, and was reputed to have, second only to Mother Ann, the spiritual gift of revelation.
+After Lee and Whittaker died, Joseph Meacham became the leader of the Shakers in 1787, establishing its New Lebanon headquarters.
+He had been a New Light Baptist minister in Enfield, Connecticut, and was reputed to have the spiritual gift of revelation.

-Joseph Meacham brought Lucy Wright (1760–1821) into the ministry to serve with him and together they developed the Shaker form of communal living (religious communism).
+Meacham brought Lucy Wright into the ministry to serve with him, and together they developed the Shaker form of communal living (religious communism).
 By 1793 property had been made a "consecrated whole" in each Shaker community.

 Shakers developed written covenants in the 1790s.
 Those who signed the covenant had to confess their sins, consecrate their property and their labor to the society, and live as celibates.
 If they were married before joining the society, their marriages ended when they joined.
 A few less-committed believers lived in "noncommunal orders" as Shaker sympathizers who preferred to remain with their families.
-The Shakers never forbade marriage for such individuals, but considered it less perfect than the celibate state.
+The Shakers did not forbid marriage for such individuals but considered it less perfect than the celibate state.

-In the 5 years between 1787 and 1792, the Shakers gathered into eight more communities in addition to the Watervliet and New Lebanon villages: Hancock, Harvard, Shirley, and Tyringham Shaker Villages in Massachusetts; Enfield Shaker Village in Connecticut; Canterbury and Enfield in New Hampshire; and Sabbathday Lake and Alfred Shaker Village in Maine.
+Between 1787 and 1792, the Shakers gathered into eight more communities in addition to the Watervliet and New Lebanon villages: Hancock, Harvard, Shirley, and Tyringham Shaker Villages in Massachusetts; Enfield Shaker Village in Connecticut; Canterbury and Enfield in New Hampshire; and Sabbathday Lake and Alfred Shaker Village in Maine.

 Lucy Wright and westward expansion

-After Joseph Meacham died, Lucy Wright continued Ann Lee's missionary tradition.
-Shaker missionaries proselytized at revivals, not only in New England and New York but also farther west.
+After Meacham died, Wright continued Lee's missionary tradition.
+Shaker missionaries proselytized at revivals in New England and New York and farther west.
 Missionaries such as Issachar Bates and Benjamin Seth Youngs (older brother of Isaac Newton Youngs) gathered hundreds of proselytes into the faith.
+Wright introduced new hymns and dances to make sermons more lively.
+She also helped write Benjamin Youngs' book The Testimony of Christ's Second Appearing (1808).

-On April 12 of 1805, Benjamin Youngs and two companions held the first ceremony west of the Allegheny Mountains.
-It was held at the cabin of James Beedle, East of Lebanon, Ohio.
-In 2019, the cabin was relocated, by the Warren County Historical Society, to its current site next to Harmon Museum in Lebanon, Ohio.
+On April 12, 1805, Benjamin Youngs and two companions held the first ceremony west of the Allegheny Mountains.
+It was held at the cabin of James Beedle near Lebanon, Ohio.
+In 2019, the cabin was relocated by the Warren County Historical Society to its current site next to Harmon Museum in Lebanon, the 1795 Beedle Log Cabin.

-Mother Lucy Wright introduced new hymns and dances to make sermons more lively.
-She also helped write Benjamin S. Youngs' book The Testimony of Christ's Second Appearing (1808).

 Shaker missionaries entered Kentucky and Ohio after the Cane Ridge, Kentucky revival of 1801–1803, which was an outgrowth of the Logan County, Kentucky, Revival of 1800.
 From 1805 to 1807, they founded Shaker societies at Union Village, Ohio; South Union, Logan County, Kentucky; and Pleasant Hill, Kentucky (in Mercer County, Kentucky).
-In 1806, a Shaker village, named Watervliet, after the New York town that was the site of the first Shaker settlement, was established in what is today Kettering, Ohio, surviving until 1900 when its remaining adherents joined the Union Village Shaker settlement.
+In 1806, a Shaker village, named Watervliet after the New York town that was the site of the first Shaker settlement, was established in what is today Kettering, Ohio, surviving until 1900 when its remaining adherents joined the Union Village Shaker settlement.
 In 1824, the Whitewater Shaker Settlement was established in southwestern Ohio.
-The westernmost Shaker community was located at West Union (called Busro because it was on Busseron Creek) on the Wabash River a few miles north of Vincennes in Knox County, Indiana.
+The westernmost Shaker community was located at West Union (called Busro because it was on Busseron Creek) in Knox County, Indiana.